RubiyaHud/MyPersonalPortfolio/README.md

 - Create React Project using [Vite](https://vite.dev/guide/)
 - Intall TailwindCSS using as a [Vite plugin](https://tailwindcss.com/docs/installation/using-vite)
 - Organize the files and folders:
-    - Create `components` folder inside `src` folder and  create `layouts` folder inside `components` folder. `components` contains all small parts/components, layouts, pages of
+    - Create `components` folder inside `src` folder and  create `layouts` folder inside it. `components` contains all small parts/components, layouts and pages, whereas `layouts` contains sections of the webpage.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.